 YES!
 And you will love it.

-When zucchini is added to baked treats, if made correctly, it adds a moistness that makes what you’re baking taste like it’s extra rich and decadent.
+When zucchini is added to baked treats, if made correctly, it adds a moistness that makes what you're baking taste like it's extra rich and decadent (like in my gluten-free banana zucchini bread!).
 When you add in chocolate, multiply that decadent richness by 100.

 I mentioned above that these vegan double chocolate zucchini muffins taste like cake.
 That was my first thought when I took my first bite.
 They taste just like a perfect chocolate birthday cake.

 This recipe contains two forms of chocolate: cocoa powder and chocolate chips in the batter, which I guess would make them vegan double chocolate zucchini muffins!

 If you want to reach level 10 in baked chocolaty treats, then you'll want to add the third optional chocolate component to the recipe: mini chocolate chips sprinkled on the tops of the muffins.

 If you add the optional mini chips, like I've done in the pictures above and below, you'll have yourself triple chocolate zucchini muffins.
 There's nothing wrong with adding a little extra chocolate when you can 🙂